Mali Junta Postpones First Meeting Over Transfer Of Powers - UrduPoint

 Mali Junta Postpones First Meeting Over Transfer Of Powers

-Mali military rulers said on Saturday they were postponing their first meeting over the transfer of powers due to "organisational reasons" nearly two weeks after ousting the president in a coup
+Mali's military junta on Saturday postponed the first meeting over the transfer of power after rising tensions with the main leaders who sparked the August 18 coup

-Bamako, (APP - UrduPoint / Pakistan Point News - 29th Aug, 2020 ) :Mali military rulers said on Saturday they were postponing their first meeting over the transfer of powers due to "organisational reasons" nearly two weeks after ousting the president in a coup.
+Bamako, (APP - UrduPoint / Pakistan Point News - 29th Aug, 2020 ) :Mali's military junta on Saturday postponed the first meeting over the transfer of power after rising tensions with the main leaders who sparked the August 18 coup.

-The junta had invited civic groups, political organisations and former rebels to consultations on Saturday, but said in a statement that the meeting was postponed to a later date.
+The junta had invited civic groups, political organisations and former rebels to consultations on Saturday, but said in a statement that the meeting was postponed at the last minute to a later date due to "organisational reasons".

 A protest coalition that had campaigned against former president Ibrahim Boubacar Keita, the June 5 Movement, had not been invited to participate in the meeting.